Akruti25/Recipe-Recommendation-System/README.md

 4. [Soha Bhatia](https://github.com/Sohabhatia)
 5. [Akruti Sinha](https://github.com/Akruti25)

-To find out how you can contribute to this project, read the [CONTRIBUTING.md](https://github.com/devanshi39/SE-Project-Recipe-Recommender/blob/Indranil_Develop/Contributing.md) file

-The discord chat channel link is included in the file [CONTRIBUTING.md](https://github.com/devanshi39/SE-Project-Recipe-Recommender/blob/Indranil_Develop/Contributing.md)
-_Note: Please be advised that this project constitutes a component of an academic endeavor for CSC 533: Privacy in a Digital Age, completed during the Fall semester of 2023._
+_Note: Please be advised that this project constitutes a component of an academic endeavor for CSC 510: Software Engineering, completed during the Fall semester of 2022._